House of Baukjen is one of the highest scoring Fashion B Corps globally.

 The final Impact Area of the B Corp assessment is Customers, which evaluates a company's stewardship of its customers through the quality of its products and services, ethical marketing, data privacy and security, and feedback channels.

 As a business we always put our customers front and centre, with every care being taken to provide high-quality products that are made to last, accurate information and a fantastic service.
-Our entire team is dedicated to ensuring you have the best experience, whether you are browsing our Shop or our Catalogue; speaking with our Customer Service team or seeing our clothes in person at John Lewis & Partners.
+Our entire team is dedicated to ensuring our customers have the best experience.

-Our pledges to be a business for good
+Our pledge to be a business for good.

 As members of the B Corp community, we embrace their pledge to reduce inequality, lower levels of poverty, create a healthier environment, strengthen communities and create more high-quality jobs with dignity and purpose.